taggartaa/AutoAnimalDoors/README.md

 # AutoAnimalDoors
+I appreciate all the support this mod has received!
+If you'd like to further support my work please use [this link](http://paypal.me/JustKiddingStudios) to donate
+~Thanks :) Aaron

 This is a mod created for StardewValley which will automate the animal door opening/closing process for all your barns and coops.

 ## Features